 The financial, physical, and emotional toll that car accidents can take on those injured cannot be underestimated.
 Some of these injuries lead to permanent disability and even death, on top of lost wages during missed work and mounting medical bills.
 If another person’s lack of safe driving led to your car accident, he or she is also responsible for damages to pay for these costs.

-What Your Car Insurance Policy Means when Injured in an Accident
+What Your Car Insurance Policy Means when Injured in an Accident in NJ

 Basic Insurance Coverage

 The least expensive, and therefore least extensive policy type is known as a basic policy or “mini-policy.”
 Such policies offer the least amount of coverage possible to still satisfy the state’s compulsory insurance law.
 Basic policies often include what is known as a “verbal threshold”, which acts to limit an individual’s ability to enter into a lawsuit should they sustain injuries in an accident.
 If someone with a basic policy has agreed to the verbal threshold and wishes to recover damages from injuries sustained in an automobile accident, they must prove that they have suffered very serious injuries such as loss of a limb or other permanent harm.